Friday, February 21, 2025

 Radical, countercultural, polemical, esoteric, transgressive, avant-garde, youth culture ... a feast for the hungry young mind, portions selling at a reasonable paperback price.
 Eye-catching design.

-I have seven of the above Paladins - and five of the seven have the same covers as shown.
+I have six of the above Paladins - and in the the same covers as shown.

-Not all of them were bought at the time, though.
+Not all of the above were bought at the time, though.

 Back in the day, Picador and Paladin titles were usually displayed in spinners.